 (Dual-listed with MICRO 587).
-(Cross-listed with BIOL, ENSCI).
+(Cross-listed with BIOL, ENSCI, GEOL).
 (3-0) Cr.
-3.
+3. F.

-Prereq: Six credits in biology and 6 credits in chemistry
+Prereg: Six credits in biology and 6 credits in chemistry

-Introduction to major functional groups of autotrophic and heterotrophic microorganisms and their roles in natural systems.
+Introduction to major functional groups of autotrophic and heterotrophic microorganisms and their roles in natural and environmental systems.
+Consequences of microbial activity on water chemistry, weathering, and precipitation/dissolution reactions will be emphasized.